mattl/dbx/how-to-play.md

 permalink: /how-to/
 ---

 To be the best, you need to beat the best.
-Learn how to prepare your team for the tabletop and a few tips and tactics by clicking the buttons below.
+Learn how to prepare your team for the tabletop by clicking the buttons below.

 <h2>How to Play</h2>